jdeschamps/careamics.github.io/docs/installation.md

             pip install --pre "careamics[all]"
             ```

-        These instructions were tested on a virtual machine (RedHat 8.6) with a
+        These instructions were tested on a linux virtual machine (RedHat 8.6) with a
         NVIDIA A40-8Q GPU.

     === "macOS"